-The new Breitling Chronomat B01 Chronograph will soon officially go on sale.
-In a nutshell, it rocks.
-Although some find combinations of steel and gold (especially rose gold) a bit distasteful, this new version features just the right mix of two metals that make it look dressy and even elegant without even a hint of the usual pretense.
+In a nutshell, the 2009 Breitling Chronomat B01 Chronograph rocks.
+Although some find combinations of steel and gold (especially rose gold) a bit distasteful, this version features just the right mix of two metals that make it look dressy and even elegant without even a hint of the usual pretense.

-As much as I like the Breitling SuperOcean collection of diving watches, I resent their numerous editions of pilot’s or racing watches.
+As much as I like the SuperOcean collection of diving companions, I resent their numerous editions of pilot’s or racing watches.

 They just look way too busy, defying the very concept of the instrument, which is to offer a dial layout that allows you to grasp current reading at a glance.